flectra-hq/documentation-user/point_of_sale/restaurant/tips.rst

 Configuration
 =============

-From the dashboard, click on :menuselection:`More --> Settings`.
+From the dashboard, click on :menuselection:`... --> Settings`.

 .. image:: media/tips01.png
     :align: center